firecmsco/firecms/website/docs/index.md

 FireCMS is an **open source headless CMS and admin panel** built by developers for developers.

+FireCMS is a content management system (CMS) that is built on top of the Firebase platform.
+It is a cloud-based system that allows users to manage and publish content to their websites or applications.
+With FireCMS, users can create and edit pages, upload and manage media files, and manage users and permissions.
+FireCMS is designed to be easy to use and can be integrated with other Firebase services, such as Firebase Authentication and Firebase Cloud Functions, to provide additional features and functionality.

 It generates **CRUD views** based on your configuration.
 It is easy to set up for the straight forward cases and easy to extend and customise.